Understanding Plan Stop

 About plan stop

 The intention is to ensure that local authorities do not expend resources unnecessarily by stopping parts of the plan-making process between the time when the Act comes into force and when legislation to replace the RMA comes into force.
-This policy intends to achieve greater efficiency for local authorities in view of the changes expected to be in force by the end of 2027.

 The policy affects: